safe-spend/safe-spend/README.md

 Ensure you've set up Android Studio or Xcode + CocoaPods depending on your platform.

+### 5. Metro Configuration

+Each app has its own Metro configuration optimized for its specific needs:

+- **`apps/mobile/metro.config.js`** - React Native mobile app configuration
+  - Supports workspace package resolution
+  - Watches shared packages for hot reloading
+  - Configured for TypeScript and modern JS features
+  - Resolves modules from workspace root `node_modules`

+This approach allows each app to have its own bundling strategy while maintaining workspace package support.

 #### Desktop Development
 ```bash
 cd apps/desktop